Comparison of Anomaly Detectors: Context Matters: Implementation details

 \subsection{Classical methods}

-Due to the quadratic scaling of OC-SVM with the number of training samples, on image data, we have implemented the OC-SVM as an ensemble of 10 OC-SVM models with the same hyperparameters but trained on 10 same-size subsets of training data.
-The anomaly score was then the average of anomaly scores of the members of the ensemble.
+Due to the quadratic scaling of OC-SVM in the number of training samples, we have implemented the OC-SVM on image data as an ensemble of 10 OC-SVM models with the same hyperparameters but trained on 10 equal-sized subsets of training data.
+The resulting anomaly score of such an ensemble was obtained by averaging.

 For the kNN model, we have used 3 anomaly scores that differed at the distance computation, as described in~\citep{harmeling2006outliers}.
+As oposed to the other methods, implementation of kNN required further downscaling of MVTec-AD images to $64\times64\times3$ in order to fit the computational envelope.

 The original PIDForest~\citep{gopalanPIDForestAnomalyDetection2019} method's implementation provided scikit-learn model API, however that's where the convenience ended.
 We have encountered a number of errors both during training and prediction, some of which we have identified were caused by features with constant values, which we had to filter out from the splits, before proceeding.
 It's quite unfortunate when, what seems to be a sound method on paper, is handicapped by a subpar implementation, which is both slow and breaks at the first sight of the unknown.
 Though the authors have promised a better one, as of the time of writing, such an option was not available.
-As opposed to the original implementation we used negative sparsity as the anomaly score and parametrized its quantiles at three levels $\left\lbrace 0.05, 0.1, 0.2 \right\rbrace$.
+As opposed to the original implementation we used negative sparsity as the anomaly score and parametrized its quantiles at three levels $\left\lbrace 0.10, 0.25, 0.50 \right\rbrace$.